hashicorp/raft-wal/README.md

    * Though we do provide a pluggable entry codec and internally treat each entry as opaque bytes so it's possible to supply a custom codec that transforms entries in any way desired.
+ * If the segment tail file is lost _after_ entries are committed to it due to manual intervention or filesystem bug, the WAL can't distinguish that from a crash during rotation that left the file missing since we don't update metadata on every append for performance reasons.
+In most other cases, missing data would be detected on recovery and fail the recovery to protect from silent data loss, but in this particular case that's not possible without significantly impacting performance in the steady state by updating the last committed entry to meta DB on every append.
+We assume this is reasonable since previous LogStore implementations would also "silently" loose data if the database files were removed too.

 ## Storage Format Overview